stain/ro-crate-paper/manuscript.md

 FAIR Digital Objects (FDO) [[https://doi.org/10.3390/publications8020021](https://doi.org/10.3390/publications8020021)] have been proposed as a conceptual framework for making digital resources available in a Digital Objects (DO) architecture that encourage active use of the objects and their metadata.
 In particular, an FDO has five parts: (i) The FDO _content_, bit sequences stored in an accessible repository, (ii) a _Permanent Identifier_ (PID) such as DOIs that identify the FDO and can resolve these parts, (iii) Associated rich _metadata_, as separate FDOs, (iv) Type definitions, also separate FDOs, (v) Associated _operations_ for the given types.
 A Digital Object typed as a Collection aggregates other DOs by reference.

-As an “[abstract protocol](https://www.dona.net/sites/default/files/2018-11/DOIPv2Spec_1.pdf)”, Digital Objects could be implemented in multiple ways.
+As an "[abstract protocol](https://www.dona.net/sites/default/files/2018-11/DOIPv2Spec_1.pdf)", Digital Objects could be implemented in multiple ways.
 Implementations suggested include [FAIR Digital Object Framework](https://fairdigitalobjectframework.org/) based on HTTP and Linked Data, and while there is agreement on using permanent identifiers based on DOI, agreement on how to represent common metadata, core types and collections as FDOs have not yet been reached.
 We argue that RO-Crate can play an important role for FDOs: